supervisely-ecosystem/how-to-create-app/chapter-03-ui/part-11-styling-your-app/README.md

 We can use elements from Element when creating applications with UI.
 It is enough to add the desired element to the HTML file.

-⚠️ Don't forget to initialize State so the buttons work properly
+⚠️ Don't forget to initialize `state` so the buttons work properly

 **Example:**
 ```HTML